Prorated Salary Calculator

 How do I calculate prorated salary for an employee who leaves mid-month?

-Count working days from the first of the period through and including the last day worked.
-Daily rate = Annual ÷ 260.
+Use the same working days formula.
+Count working days from the first of the period through and including the last day of work.
+Daily rate = Annual Salary ÷ 260.
 Prorated pay = daily rate × days worked.
-If the last day is the 10th with 8 working days in that month: $80,000 ÷ 260 × 8 = $2,461.54.
-Also check whether PTO payout is prorated by the same formula.
+If the employee's last day is the 10th of a month and they worked 8 working days in that month: $80,000 ÷ 260 × 8 = $2,461.54.
+Most employers also prorate PTO payout by the same ratio if applicable.

 Does proration affect bonuses and benefits?

-Yes, often.
-Performance bonuses tied to annual salary are commonly prorated for partial-year employees.
-Employer 401k matches follow the prorated salary base.
-PTO accruals are typically prorated to the fraction of the period worked.
-Health insurance premiums prorate to the month, not the day.
-Always check your employment contract or HR policy for the applicable rules.
+Yes, in many cases.
+Performance bonuses based on a percentage of salary are often prorated for employees who joined or left mid-year.
+Employer 401k matching contributions follow the prorated salary.
+Annual leave accruals are typically prorated to the fraction of the year worked.
+Health insurance premiums are usually prorated to the month of enrollment, not the day.
+Always check your employment contract or HR policy for the specific proration rules that apply.

 What is the 260-day denominator and where does it come from?

 260 = 52 weeks × 5 working days per week.
-It is the standard US and UK denominator for converting an annual salary to a daily rate.
-It assumes the employee works 5 days every week for 52 weeks with no unpaid leave.
-Some organizations use 261 or 262 for years with an extra working day, but 260 is the near-universal payroll standard.
+This is the standard US and UK denominator for converting an annual salary to a daily rate.
+It assumes the employee works exactly 5 days every week for 52 weeks with no unpaid leave.
+Some organizations use 261 or 262 to account for years with extra working days, but 260 is the most widely used standard for its simplicity and consistency across years.

 Can prorated salary be calculated differently by different employers?

 Yes.
-Employers may use: (1) Annual ÷ 260 × days worked; (2) Monthly ÷ calendar days in month × days worked; (3) Annual ÷ 52 × weeks worked; or (4) Annual ÷ 12 × (days worked ÷ total days in month).
-Always confirm with payroll which method applies — especially for first and final paychecks, where the difference can be hundreds of dollars.
+Employers may use: (1) Annual ÷ 260 × days worked (most common US method); (2) Monthly ÷ calendar days in month × days worked (calendar method); (3) Annual ÷ 52 × weeks worked (weekly equivalent); or (4) Annual ÷ 12 × (days worked / total days in month).
+Always confirm with payroll which method your employer uses, especially for your first or final paycheck, as the difference can be hundreds of dollars per period.

 How do I prorate salary for a mid-year salary change?